Window seat ideas are endlessly charming — from spaces with extra storage, and a reading nook in a sunny spot to a cosy place which frames the view.

 Create relaxed seating in the kitchen with a window seat.
 Perfect for lazy Sunday breakfasts with a view, this kitchen's larder units have slide-away doors hiding the toaster, bread bin and everything needed within two steps of the window area.

-7. Adding a Window Seat to an Existing House
+12. Adding Window Seat Ideas to an Existing House

 Try to pick a location where there is already a window, as this may reduce the cost of structural works.
 However, if there isn't a suitable option, new openings require a new lintel (specified by a structural engineer).